As a NADDI member, you can…

-- search the RxNews (see below) library for past e-mail discussions and articles
+- Search the Community Forums and Member Contributions for past discussions and articles

-Access RxNews, an active exchange online between professionals in law enforcement, regulatory agencies, pharmaceutical and insurance companies, healthcare and medical fields using email.
+Our Community Groups and Community Discussion Boards provide an active exchange online between professionals in law enforcement, regulatory agencies, pharmaceutical and insurance companies, healthcare and medical fields.

-- Connect daily with other professionals around the country.
+- Connect daily with other professionals in your area, field of expertise, or around the country.